Hong Kong: Economy

 The government has had a passive role in the economy.
 Colonial governments had little industrial policy and implemented almost no trade controls.
 Under the doctrine of "positive non-interventionism", post-war administrations deliberately avoided the direct allocation of resources; active intervention was considered detrimental to economic growth.
 While the economy transitioned to a service basis during the 1980s, late colonial governments introduced interventionist policies.
 Post-handover administrations continued and expanded these programmes, including export-credit guarantees, a compulsory pension scheme, a minimum wage, anti-discrimination laws, and a state mortgage backer.

 Tourism is a major part of the economy, accounting for 5% of GDP.
-In 2016, 26.6 million visitors contributed HK$258 billion (US$32.9 billion) to the territory, making Hong Kong the 14th most popular destination for international tourists.
+In 2016, 26.6 million visitors contributed HK$258 billion (US$32.9 billion) to the territory, making Hong Kong the 14th-most popular destination for international tourists.
 It is the most popular Chinese city for tourists, receiving over 70% more visitors than its closest competitor (Macau).
 The city is ranked as one of the most expensive cities for expatriates.
 However, since 2020, there has been a sharp decline in incoming visitors due to tight COVID-19 travel restrictions.
 Additionally, due to the closure of Russian airspace in 2022, multiple airlines decided to cease their operations in Hong Kong.
 In an attempt to attract tourists back to Hong Kong, the Hong Kong government announced plans to give away 500,000 free airline tickets in 2023.
+Hong Kong was the most visited city internationally in the Asia-Pacific region in 2023, with over 2 million more international visitors than its closest competitor, Bangkok.